oracle/cloudtestdrive/AppDev/cloud-native/helidon/setup/setup.md

   ![](images/81-helidon-labs-common-menu-maven-install-completed.png)

-## Step 3: Configuring to use the Wallet file
+## Task 3: Configuring to use the Wallet file

 When you setup the VM the database Wallet file will have been downloaded to $HOME/Downloads, we want to place it in the right location for the labs and with the right name.
 It is **very** important that you follow the exact instructions below to ensure you are in the right directory as otherwise you may delete the lab files!